 For a more extensive list of soaps for oily skin please read, Help Me Choose Soap.

-People with oily skin struggle with keeping shine down during the day and often want feel to wash their face often.
+Oily skin usually appears shiny and is characterized by a thicker feeling texture and large pores.
+People with oily skin struggle with keeping shine down during the day and often want to wash their faces often.

 Many people think that acne is simply pimples.
 But acne signs and symptoms vary depending on the severity of the condition:

 - Whiteheads: closed plugged pores or closed comedones

 - Blackheads: open plugged pores or open comedones (the oil turns dark when it is exposed to air)

 - Pustules: these are what most people call pimples.
 They are papules with pus at their tips

 - Nodules: large, solid and hard, painful lumps beneath the surface of the skin